 Our Library offers a wide variety of computer, media and print resources.
-The library is open throughout the school day and at lunchtime daily [alternative hours may exist this year and this is to be determined].
+The library is open throughout the school day and at lunchtime daily.
 The library also offers seminar rooms that can be booked for class and student use.

 When conducting research students are encouraged to visit the library's section of the school website and access our free online encyclopedias and databases.
 If prompted the username is durham and the password is research12